howtoprogram/Java-Examples/Java-RESTful-Client-Example/README.md

 ## 2. The souce code

-The **BookRepositoryImplRaw.java** includes all raw examples which we create content as XML, JSON and postto RESTful WS The **BookRepositoryImplJackson.java** includes all raw examples which we use Jackson to convert objects to XML, JSON before sending RESTful WS
+The **BookRepositoryImplRaw.java** includes all raw examples which we create content as XML, JSON and post to RESTful WS

+The **BookRepositoryImplJackson.java** includes all raw examples which we use Jackson to convert objects to XML, JSON before sending RESTful WS

 The **BookRepositoryImplSpring.java** includes all raw examples about creating Java REST Client With Spring RestTemplate.

 The **BookRepositoryImplApacheHttpClient.java** includes all raw examples about creating Java REST Client With Apache Httpcomponents

 The **BookRepositoryImplJersey.java** includes all raw examples about creating Java REST Client With Jersey Client library.

 The **BookRepositoryImplResteasy.java** includes all raw examples about creating Java REST Client With Resteasy Client API.

 The **BookRepositoryImplResteasyProxy.java, SimpleResteasyProxyClient.java** includes all raw examples about creating Java REST Client With Resteasy Client Proxy

 The **BookRepositoryImplCXFProxy.java, BookResource.java** includes all raw examples about creating Java Java REST Client Using Apache CXF Proxy-based API
 Framework.

 The **BookResourceFeign.java, BookRepositoryImplFeign.java** includes all raw examples about creating Java Java REST Client Using Netflix Feign

 The **BookRepositoryImplUnirest.java** includes all raw examples about creating Java Java REST Client Using Unirest Java API

 Source code are described: